 The risk profile will be created and established using a form provided by the foundation.
 The foundation will define, and monitor compliance with, the corresponding necessary processes.
-Once created, the risk profile determines the risk level and limit for the investment strategies offered and cannot be breached by the pension fund client.

 If the investment horizon established during the risk setup process is less than two years, the foundation is required to recommend the account solution to the pension fund client.